Download the ICMA Code of Ethics

 ICMA members pledge to uphold these principles in their conduct and decisions in order to merit the trust of the public, elected officials, and staff they serve.
 As a condition of membership, ICMA members agree to submit to a peer-to-peer review under established enforcement procedures should there be an allegation of unethical conduct.
 Members who are working for a local government in any capacity are required to follow all 12 Tenets of the Code.
 Members who are students, elected officials, fully retired, working for a state or federal agency, or in the private sector are required to follow Tenets 1 and 3.

-ICMA's Code of Ethics, most recently amended by the membership in June 2017 to reflect changes in the profession, includes Guidelines to assist members in applying the principles outlined in the Code.
-The Guidelines were adopted by the ICMA Executive Board in 1972 and most recently revised in June 2017.
-Individuals seeking advice on ethics issues or enforcement are encouraged to contact Martha Perego, director of ethics, at (202) email@example.com.
+ICMA's Code of Ethics includes Guidelines, adopted by the ICMA Executive Board in 1972, to assist members in applying the principles outlined in the Code.
+Both the Code and the Guidelines were amended in June 2018.
+ICMA encourages individuals seeking advice on issues of ethics or enforcement to contact Martha Perego, Director of Member Services and Ethics, at firstname.lastname@example.org or 202-962-3668.

 The mission of ICMA is to create excellence in local governance by developing and fostering professional local government management worldwide.
 To further this mission, certain principles, as enforced by the Rules of Procedure, shall govern the conduct of every member of ICMA, who shall: